FF4F00/zuri/README.md

 ```

 - This will start up the development server and will open a websocket listening for any changes to the <code>./src</code> folder.
 Upon saving changes, your svelte code will be compiled again and the browser will reload to reflect the changes.

-## Read More
-- <a href='https://medium.com/codex/via-accelerating-svelte-and-deno-application-generation-3371c395461a'>via: Accelerating Svelte and Deno Application Creation </a>

-## 👋
-- <a href='https://github.com/ff4f00'>Omari Enso</a>